timescale/docs.timescale.com-content/getting-started/installation-docker.md

 docker volumes.
 ([More information on data volumes][docker-data-volumes])

->:TIP: Our standard binary releases are licensed under the Timescale License.
+>:TIP: Our standard binary releases are licensed under the Timescale License, which allows to use all our capabilities.
-This means that you can use all of our free Community capabilities and seamlessly activate Enterprise capabilities.
 If you want to use a version that contains _only_ Apache 2.0 licensed code, you should pull the tag `latest-pg:pg_version:-oss`.
-For more information about licensing, please read our [blog post][blog-post] about the subject.

 ## Prebuilt with PostGIS [](postgis-docker)